katkostro/citadel-online-researcher-agent/README.md

 ## Solution Overview

-This solution deploys a web-based chat application with an AI agent running in Azure Container App.
+This solution deploys a Python FastAPI backend service with an AI agent running in Azure Container App.

 The agent leverages the Azure AI Agent service and utilizes Azure AI Search for knowledge retrieval from uploaded files, enabling it to generate responses with citations.
 The solution also includes built-in monitoring capabilities with tracing to ensure easier troubleshooting and optimized performance.